wilkster/SnipShape/Readme.md

 ### Drawing/Resizing Shapes

-- Hold Alt key down when drawing shape to get a 2x a thicker border or pen/text size on most shapes
+- Hold Alt key down when drawing shape to get a 2x a thicker border, pen/text size, blur amount on most shapes.
-- When drawing or resizing, hold space bar to shift start location with mouse (except free hand)
+- When drawing or resizing, hold space bar to shift start location with mouse (except free hand).
-- When drawing or resizing, press up/down arrow keys to increase/decrease line thickness for shapes with edges/lines
+- When drawing or resizing, press up/down arrow keys to increase/decrease line thickness for shapes with edges/lines/freehand path.
 - When drawing free-hand shapes, Shift key will keep ling straigt until shift key is let go, this can be used to draw connected line segments, just stop at corner and quickly let go shift and press again before continuing.
-- When drawing/resizing rectangles/ellipse, Shift key will keep the width/height the same (i.e. square)
+- When drawing/resizing rectangles/ellipse, Shift key will keep the width/height the same (i.e. square).
-- While in draw mode, single clicking on the snip surface (or Esc key) will change back to select mode
+- While in draw mode, single clicking on the snip surface (or Esc key) will change back to select mode.
 - While in draw mode, holding Ctrl key and moving the mouse will move the snip.
 Release Ctrl to resume draw mode.
 - While drawing line or arrow shapes, the shape will snap at 45° angles.

 ## Shape Notes

-- When you hover over a shape a focus rectangle/line will appear over it allowing you to move or resize it.
+- When you hover over a shape a focus rectangle/line will appear over it allowing you to move or resize it (cursor will change to a resize).
+If you see a focus circle (lines) or rectangle (other shapes), you can click those points to resize the shape.
+All shapes/text can be resized.
+- When the cursor changes to a hand you can click then move the shape around the snip.
 - When the focus rectangle is active over a shape and you click on the shape, you may use the right mouse button to bring up a shape dependent menu or use shortcut keys to perform operations on the shape as described below